adopted-ember-addons/ember-cli-sass/README.md

 bower install --save foundation
 ```

-Specify some include paths in your Brocfile:
+Specify some include paths in your `ember-cli-build.js`:

 ```javascript
 var app = new EmberApp({